Competition

 (b) where

-(7) The Authority shall pay
+(7) The Authority must pay

 to the Treasurer of the States any money received by it in payment of a